MaverickCrunch: Hardware bugs

 Five versions of the EP93xx silicon were issued: "D0" and "D1"/"E0"/"E1" and "E2", with major revisions to the MaverickCrunch core between D0 and D1 to fix its worst bugs.
 All have a dozen or more hardware bugs which either give imprecise or garbage results or clobber registers or memory when certain sequences of instructions are executed in a certain order.

 Compiler support

 A set of patches was submitted to the GNU Compiler Collection by Red Hat/Cygnus Solutions in 2003 to include a code generator for it, complete with flags to work around its defects.
-Unfortunately these never worked well enough for it to be usable.
+However, these never worked well enough for it to be usable.
 It was removed by GCC 4.8 (Sept.
 2012).

 Several attempts have been made to fix this work: